rafaelcnagy/EasyHighTibia/README.md

 It was done thinking about the use of Zenobra Pune, a guild of Tibia.

 Searching by the TeamSpeak description of a player, the EasyHigh search data about all the player's characters in differents sources and joins that in a single page.
+[This is an example of the result page.](https://rafaelcnagy.github.io/EasyHighTibia/example)

 It was made using *flask*, *selenium* and *requests*.